 How Long Do I Need to Wear My Diastasis Rehab Splint®?

-If you have an umbilical hernia or the “half football like bulge” when you lift your shoulders off the floor you have a severe diastasis and it may take up to 9 months to a year.
-You will need to use two hands to check your diastasis when you have a severe diastasis.
+If you have an umbilical hernia or the “half football like bulge” when you lift your shoulders off the floor you have a severe diastasis recti and it may take up to 9 months or over a year to close your diastasis.
+You will need to use two hands to check your diastasis when you have a severe diastasis recti .
 However, you will see the healing process working within three weeks.
 That is why it is so important to take photos of your belly from the front and the side.
 When you see the changes you will be motivated to continue the program.

 Many people think that they can stop wearing it after six weeks or after 18 weeks.
 This is not true.

 How will you know it is closed?
-If you have been checking yourself from the start you will feel the connective tissue becoming shallower.
+If you have been checking yourself from the start you will feel the connective tissue becoming shallower and stronger.
 As the connective tissue becomes shallower the muscles will come together.
 The shallower the connective tissue the stronger it becomes.
 When you put your fingers in your belly button and your fingers cannot go very deep you will know it is closed!